Ponce Marathon: 2019 (49th edition)

 The event took place on Sunday 15 December.

 5K Run

 2020 (Cancelled)

-The event was cancelled due to the 20 COVID-19 pandemic in Puerto Rico.
+The event was cancelled due to the COVID-19 pandemic in Puerto Rico.

 2021 (50th edition)

 The event took place on Sunday, 12 December.
 Beverly Ramos Morales set a new record in the women's division.

+2023 (52nd edition)

+The event was scheduled for 17 December 2023.
+Due to a technical organizational error, runners ran a longer distance than the 42.195 kilometers required, and the Organizing Committee made changes so the error would not occur again; those changes were implemented the following year for the 53rd edition of the marathon.